uiii677/Prosensia/README.md

 This challenge improved my understanding of manual string handling, logic building, and edge case validation without relying on STL shortcuts

+Day 8 Completed
+🔍 Topic: Pointer Labyrinth – Conditional Swapping & Array Traversal

+📌 What I Did:
+✔ Implemented pointer-based logic for conditional swapping (only if the absolute difference > 10) ✔ Traversed and printed an array using pointer arithmetic ✔ Found the first even number in an array via pointer ✔ Incremented all odd numbers directly through address manipulation

+💡 What I Learned:
+Mastered pointer fundamentals including swapping via dynamic memory, pointer traversal, and logic without using STL or indexing.